Cold Showers for Muscle Recovery: What the Evidence Says

 Common Cold Shower for Recovery Mistakes

 Using cold therapy after every single strength session.
-The evidence on hypertrophy attenuation makes this a poor strategy for athletes primarily interested in building muscle.
+The evidence on regular post-exercise cold-water immersion makes this a poor strategy for athletes primarily interested in building muscle.
 Save cold therapy for the highest-demand sessions, not every training day.

 Expecting cold therapy to prevent DOMS completely.
 Cold therapy reduces DOMS severity — standardized effect sizes of around -0.55 to -0.93 at various time points — but does not eliminate it, particularly after novel or eccentric-heavy training.
 Manage expectations: it reduces, not eliminates.

 Very brief cold exposure (< 60 seconds).
-A 30-second cold rinse at the end of a shower provides very limited recovery benefit.
-The analgesic and vasoconstriction mechanisms require sustained exposure of at least 3–5 minutes to meaningfully engage.
+A 30-second cold rinse at the end of a shower provides very limited recovery rationale.
+If you use a cold shower for soreness management, the practical goal is sustained exposure for several minutes, not a quick splash.

 Using cold therapy immediately after a warm-up or pre-performance preparation.
 Cold application in the 60 minutes before athletic performance can impair neuromuscular function — reduced nerve conduction velocity, decreased muscle temperature, impaired explosive power.
 Cold therapy is a post-exercise tool; timing matters.